 Because even adults are works in progress, anyone can change course.
 Even children who have experienced hardship can heal and thrive.

 One of the simplest ways to support your child’s emotional wellness is to be a good listener.
 Kids today are under huge amounts of stress, so it’s not safe to assume you know what your child is going through.
 When your child speaks, put down your phone.
 Make eye contact.
-Repeat back exactly what she said, without judgment, before adding any commentary.
+Repeat back exactly what they said, without judgment, before adding any commentary.

 Most importantly, talk openly about your own emotions.
 Share how you are feeling (“I’m really frustrated right now.”) and how you cope with it (“I’m going to listen to some music to help me calm down.”).
 Your child needs to know that emotions are not a sign of weakness and that it’s normal to share your feelings with people you trust.